 - Reduces chances of an episiotomy

-- Decreasing the risk of tears during childbirth
+- Decreasing the risk of tears during childbirth and having fewer stitches as a result

 - Improving flexibility in tissues around the birth canal